 You’ve looked at the wine already, what’s next in learning to taste wine like a professional?
 That’s easy.
 You only need to taste the wine.
 Remember when we first looked at a wine evaluate it?
 Now, we are going to swirl, smell and sniff the wine.
 Your sense of smell is much stronger than you realize.
 It’s a key component to understanding how to taste wine like a professional.

 It’s said that as much as 85% of taste is derived from your sense of smell.
 But you cannot smell the wine without first swirling your glass gently.
 If you’re a beginner, to avoid smelling the wine once its drenched your clothes, swirl the glass, but keep the stem of the glass firmly planted on the table.

-After swirling your wine, you can use whatever technique that works best for you, when nosing the wines aromatics.
-However, one little trick that could help is, keep your mouth slightly open when inhaling and exhaling the scents from the wine.
-That little secret will allow you to discern more aromatic complexities in your wine.
-There is no right or wrong way to nose a wine.
+You will inhale more of the wines aromatics using that technique.
+But at the end of the day, there is no right or wrong way to nose a wine.
+Use what works for you.
 Some tasters inhale deeply, others take small, short sniffs, while others practice a combination of both techniques.
 Find the technique that works best for you.
 To help understand the aromas that are correct for the grape varietal characteristics of the wine, please see our page on the Davis Wine Aroma Wheel

 It’s important to note that wines and the grapes they are made from are quite complex and that once your fear of sharing what you smell and taste subsides, wine will no longer simply smell like red wine or white wine.
 You’ll find a vast array of scents and flavors are present in your wine.
 Again, please refer to the Davis Aroma Wheel to get you started.
-It’s a great tool that will help you be aa better wine taster.
+It’s a great tool that will help you be a better wine taster.

-So far, we have dealt with primary scents in young wine.
+So far, we have dealt with primary scents in young wine as well as faults in wine, which can be found in young or old wine.
 Older, mature wines also need to retain a freshness to their aromatic profile.
 But when wines age and mature, they exchange their primary fruit aroma for more complex, secondary scents.

 Tips on how to taste wine

 Now that you have a good understanding of how to look at a wine, and smell a wine, all that’s left is to taste a wine.
 Right?
 Basically, yes.
-Note I said basically, because while your personal like or dislike of the wine is all that counts, understanding hot to look for a few quality indicators will help you with being a better wine taster.
+Note I said basically, because while your personal like or dislike of the wine is all that counts, understanding how to look for a few quality indicators will help you with being a better wine taster.

 Remember, you are going to become a better wine taster the more you taste.
-You would not be reading this page, at least this far into the page if you were not interested in learning how to taste wine.
-So go ahead, pour a glass of wine and let’s move to final part of this article.
+You would not be reading this page, at least not this far into the page if you were not interested in learning how to taste wine.
+So go ahead, pour a glass of wine and let’s move to final and most fun part of this article.

 When red wines become too warm, the become flabby, lacking freshness and a lively, refreshing quality.
 White wines should be served 55 to 60 degrees.
 White wines become much less interesting as they warm in the glass.
 As for glasses, there are more makers of wine glasses today than I can count.
 I use Riedel.
 Schott and Zalto are quality producers.
-There are countless stemware manufactures to chose from.
+There are countless stemware manufactures to choose from.
 This is only a short list.

 Buy glasses with bowls large enough to allow for a decent pour, yet not spill when being swirled.
 Glasses with stems are better for tasting.
 I know they do not go in the dishwasher.
 But the stems allow you to avoid fingerprints so you can see the wine, and they keep the wine at a lower temperature, as you are not handling the bowl while tasting.
 Reasonably thin lips on the glass allow the wine to fall more gracefully on your palate.

 Some tasters find the perfumed aspect of a wine to be the most interesting.
 Others seek the experience of the wine on the palate.
 Count me in as a member of the second group.
 I like smelling a wine.
 I love felling the texture and reveling in the flavor of wine on my palate.
 There is no right or right.
 It’s a personal choice.

 Keep in mind, there is a big difference between tasting a wine and drinking wine.
-Tasting is more like a giving a wine its final exam.
+Tasting is more like giving a wine its final exam.
 When tasting wine, you asses the wines balance, structure, palate feel, level of sweetness, acidity, complexity and length of the finish.

 What did the wine taste and feel like initially?
 This is known as the attack.
 How was the fruit, was it fresh?
 Fresh means lively on your palate.
+The freshness comes from acidity.
 Was the wine sweet, bitter, spicy or sour?
 Was the wine tart or sour, which can be from under ripe fruits or too much acid?
 Or was the wine sweet and balanced, the sign of a quality wine.

 Was the wine complex?
 Complex means that there were multiple flavors and sensations at once.
 More is often better when it comes to wine.
 However, more does not mean too much.
 The average wine delivers a finish that is often not longer than 5 to 10 seconds.
 Very good wines last in your mouth for 20 to 30 seconds.
 The world’s best wines remain on your palate for up to 1 minute, or even longer!

 Now that you have thoroughly examined the wine, ask yourself, do you want to drink it?
 Does each sip make you want another taste?
 Do you want to buy the wine?
 Do you want your friends to buy the wine?
 Does tasting or even better, does drinking this wine make you want to know more about wine?
 Those are some of the key questions you should ask yourself to determine how much you liked the wine.

-Tasting wine and drinkning wine are passions many people all over the world enjoy.
+Tasting wine and drinking wine are passions many people all over the world enjoy.
 Using the advice in this article will help you better understand what is in your glass and why you liked a wine, or not.
 If you follow some or all of these steps, you will become a better wine taster.

 One last tip, remembering the wines you tasted if why you liked them or not is going to help you become not only a better wine taster, but a wine better wine buyer as well!
 Write a few comments down to help you remember.
-Take pictures of the lables from the wines you really liked, or didn’t and add a comment.
+Take pictures of the labels from the wines you really liked, or didn’t and add a comment.
 Sooner than later, you will be surprised how much more comfortable you have become, now that you are a better wine taster.